ethan-msu/Brightspace-Grails/README.md

 # Grails Example Code

 This repository serves as a collection of Grails code snippets and examples for reference purposes.
-It is not intended to be run as a standalone application but rather to provide an example of the code used by Missouri State University's brigthspace augmentation.
+It is not intended to be run as a standalone application but rather to provide an example of the code used by Missouri State University's brightspace augmentation.
 Any additional questions should be sent to ethanlynch@missouristate.edu

 ## Structure